WART-BITER BUSH CRICKET

 The Wart-biter Bush-cricket was once used exactly as the name suggests, as a method for removing warts.
 The cricket would be placed next to the affected area and it would slowly attempt to chew off the wart.
 This method is in fact ineffective, but was widely practised nevertheless.

 Sadly, if we wanted to try this today, we would be seriously constrained by the incredible rarity of the species.
-It is now found at only six sites in the UK, and in relatively low numbers at each of these sites, which makes it highly vulnerable to extinction.
+It is now found at only a handful of sites in the UK, and in relatively low numbers at many of these sites, which makes it highly vulnerable to extinction.
 The cricket also has very specific habitat requirements which make it vulnerable to any deterioration in habitat quality.